 The transmitter doesn’t have to notify other ring members or get help from them to include them in a ring.

-A prototype of Ring Signatures known as “group signatures” was initially represented in a 1991 paper by a cryptographer Eugene van Heyst and a computer scientist David Chaum.
+A prototype of Ring Signatures Monero known as “group signatures” was initially represented in a 1991 paper by cryptographer Eugene van Heyst and computer scientist David Chaum.

 In 2001, researchers Yael Tauman, Adi Shamir, and Ronald Rivest extended the idea of group signatures in the document known as “How to Leak a Secret”.
 They formalized the system of ring signatures for the first time.
 That idea had many similarities with group signatures, but it was impossible to find out the factual sender, and randomly selected individuals could be incorporated in the final code without further setups.

 Soon it was proven that such a signature could be harnessed for digital currencies.
 The algorithm of this signature almost identical to the idea explained above was demonstrated in the whitepaper published by CryptoNote.

 CryptoNote uses an implementation of Traceable Ring Signatures offered by Koutarou Suzuki and Eiichiro Fujisaki in the article published in 2006.
 A well-developed interpretation of such a signature is currently applied in lots of digital currencies that pay attention to the users’ privacy, such as Monero.